 Did you hear me?
 I hope so because you are investing in yourself and your future.
 And there is nothing more important than investing in yourself!

 None of what I have said or am about to say is meant to be mean or judgmental.
 I am just speaking from experience.
 I have been hiring massage therapists for over ten years, and I have seen the huge discrepancy between students who went to high caliber schools versus those who did not.
-While I am not trying to get you to go into massive amounts of debt for massage school, I do want you to know that there are HUGE differences between the schools!
-And that your earning potential will be affected based on the education you receive.
+While by no means do I want you to go into massive amounts of debt for massage school, I do want you to know that the difference is real between schools!
+And consequently your earning potential will be affected based on the education you receive.

 Massage School Let-Downs